Integrality of noetherian Grothendieck categories: Classification of locally closed subcategories

 Let $\Theta$ be a localizing subset of $\MSpec\cG$. $\MSupp(\MSupp^{-1}\Theta)\subset\Theta$ is obvious.
 For each $\rho=\widetilde{H}\in\Theta$, by \cref{PropOfMAssAndMSupp2} \cref{MSuppOfPrimeObj}, $\MSupp H\subset\Theta$.
 Hence $H\in\MSupp^{-1}\Theta$ and $\rho\in\MSupp H\subset\MSupp(\MSupp^{-1}\Theta)$. \end{proof}

-\begin{Corollary} Let $\cG$ be a Grothendieck category having a noetherian generator. \begin{enumerate} \item For each full subcategory $\cX$ of $\cG$, the full subcategory $\MSupp^{-1}(\MSupp\cX)$ of $\cG$ is the smallest locally closed localizing subcategory among those containing $\cX$. \item For each subset $\Theta$ of $\MSpec\cG$, the subset $\MSupp(\MSupp^{-1}\Theta)$ of $\MSpec\cG$ is the smallest localizing subset among those containing $\Theta$. \end{enumerate} \end{Corollary}
+\begin{Corollary} Let $\cG$ be a Grothendieck category having a noetherian generator. \begin{enumerate} \item For each full subcategory $\cY$ of $\cG$, the full subcategory $\MSupp^{-1}(\MSupp\cY)$ of $\cG$ is the smallest locally closed localizing subcategory among those containing $\cY$. \item For each subset $\Theta$ of $\MSpec\cG$, the subset $\MSupp(\MSupp^{-1}\Theta)$ of $\MSpec\cG$ is the largest localizing subset among those contained in $\Theta$. \end{enumerate} \end{Corollary}

-\begin{proof} \cref{MSuppInvOfMSuppOfSubcat} Let $\cY$ be the smallest locally closed localizing subcategory containing $\cX$.
-Then $\MSupp\cX\subset\MSupp\cY$ are both localizing subsets of $\MSpec\cG$, and $\MSupp^{-1}(\MSupp\cX)\subset\MSupp^{-1}(\MSupp\cY)=\cY$ by \cref{BijBetweenLocClLocSubcatsAndLocSubOfMSpec}.
-Since $\MSupp^{-1}(\MSupp\cX)$ is a locally closed localizing subcategory containing $\cX$, the claim follows.
+\begin{proof} \cref{MSuppInvOfMSuppOfSubcat} Let $\cX$ be the smallest locally closed localizing subcategory containing $\cY$.
+Then $\MSupp\cY\subset\MSupp\cX$ are both localizing subsets of $\MSpec\cG$, and $\MSupp^{-1}(\MSupp\cY)\subset\MSupp^{-1}(\MSupp\cX)=\cX$ by \cref{BijBetweenLocClLocSubcatsAndLocSubOfMSpec}.
+Since $\MSupp^{-1}(\MSupp\cY)$ is a locally closed localizing subcategory containing $\cY$, the claim follows.

 \cref{MSuppOfMSuppInv} can be shown similarly to \cref{MSuppInvOfMSuppOfSubcat}. \end{proof}

 For a right noetherian ring, the result can be stated in terms of prime two-sided ideals:

 \begin{Corollary} Let $\Lambda$ be a right noetherian ring.
 Then we have an order-preserving bijection